alansun25/alansun25/README.md

 I'm a sophomore at Williams College pursuing a double-major in Computer Science and Statistics.
 I love creating user-facing apps, and am hoping to find a career in software engineering.

 **What I'm Up To:** Recently, I've been doing a lot of stuff with JavaScript, and have also started learning Ruby.
-My current goal is to became proficient enough with these languages to create a full-stack app with React and Rails.
+My current goal is to become proficient enough with these languages to create a full-stack app with React and Rails.

 Thanks for stopping by!